Hinduism in England: History

 The second wave of migration occurred in the 1970s after Idi Amin's expulsion of Gujarati and other Asians (who were British Overseas Citizens) from Uganda.
 Initially, Hindu Immigration was limited to Punjabis and Gujaratis.
 Later Hindu communities from other regions of the Indian sub-continent and countries like Guyana, Trinidad and Tobago, Mauritius and Fiji could be found in England.

 The last wave of migration began in the 1990s with two types of people settling in England – Tamil refugees from Sri Lanka and professionals including doctors and software engineers from India.

+Leicester's Chanda Vyas became the first female Hindu priest, or purohita, to conduct ceremonies including weddings and funerals, in the United Kingdom, conducting ceremonies in both the English and Gujarati languages.

 Demographics

 Geographical Distribution

 According to the 2011 Census of England, there are some 806,199 Hindus living there.
 The two major cities of Hindus are London and Leicester.
 Within London, Hinduism is found in Brent and Harrow where Hindus make up a fifth of the population, and to a lesser extent, in Southall, Hounslow, Ilford, East Ham, Croydon, Hendon, and Wembley.
 Outside London, Leicester has a significant concentration of Hindus, largely from East Africa and India, with over 45,000 living in the city.